 Alternative Flow 3 Local Gateway Data Analysis

 Figure 8.1.8 3 illustrates a Local Gateway Data Analysis flow of events.
 The local gateway node can continuously process the data that it forwards.
 It can have smart algorithms to detect health anomalies associated with the patient.
 In case no anomalies are detected, the health sensor data may only be forwarded occasionally (see also alternative flow 1).
-In case an anomaly is detected, the local gateway needs to send an alert to the health care provider or the care-giver or to the patient if desired
+In case an anomaly is detected, the local gateway needs to send an alert to the health care provider or the care-giver or to the patient if desired.